 5 CRO myths you should know about – and tips to do it right

 Many companies invest a lot of time and money in CRO and growth marketing.
 But often they don’t get the results they were hoping for.
-Karl talks with André Morys, CEO of the biggest CRO company in Europa.
-They talked about common pitfalls of conversion optimization, and how to avoid them.
+Karl talks with André Morys, CEO of German CRO market leader KonversionsKRAFT.
+They talk about common pitfalls of conversion optimization, and how to avoid them.

 The biggest obstacle in conversion optimization?
 Company culture!